Spinach is a good dietary source of dietary fiber. It can help us meet our daily needs.

-Most people need at least 28g of fiber a day.
+Most people need at least 28 g of fiber a day.
 More is better, though.
-A diet high in fiber has incredible health benefits.
-A whole food plant-based diet is the best way to boost your daily dose of fiber.
-For instance, the famous Mediterranean diet is especially high in fiber content.
+A diet high in fiber has many health benefits.
+A whole food plant-based diet can significantly increase the daily fiber intake.

-How many grams of fiber in spinach smoothie?
+How much fiber is in a spinach smoothie?

 Cooking can modify the physical properties of the fiber.
-It can modify both the composition of food and the availability of nutrients.
-But, boiling spinach won’t make any difference in the total fiber content.
+However, boiling spinach doesn’t significantly change its total fiber content.

 Spinach has both soluble and insoluble dietary fiber.
-Raw spinach is especially high in insoluble fiber though.
-On the other hand, only 25% of fiber in raw spinach is soluble fiber.
-Certainly, both types of fiber are good for health.
+Raw spinach is particularly high in insoluble fiber.
+Only 25% of fiber in raw spinach is soluble fiber.